-FELE & FPLS Standards TASK 1 RUBRIC Skill Exemplary Satisfactory Emerging Unsatisfactory Did not Submit FELE skill 3.2.2; 3.2.3 FPLS 3.7.a; 3.7.b; appropriate roles, responsibilities, practices and actions that promote a safe learning environment responsibilities, practices, and actions that promote a safe learning environment within the school safety appropriate roles, responsibilities, practices, and actions that promote a safe learning environment within the school safety plan but omits some actions that promote a safe learning environment within Failed to submit, or failed to submit on time FELE skill 3.4.2; 3.4.3 FPLS 4.10.b; 4.10.c; 4.10.d The student identifies all appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while ensuring compliance with appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while ensuring compliance with student, staff, not identify appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while No attempt made (0 pts.)
+FELE & FPLS Standards TASK 1 RUBRIC Skill Exemplary Satisfactory Emerging Unsatisfactory Did not Submit FELE skill 3.2.2; 3.2.3 FPLS 3.7.a; 3.7.b; 3.7.e appropriate roles, responsibilities, practices and actions that promote a safe learning environment responsibilities, practices, and actions that promote a safe learning environment within the school safety plan but omits some promote a safe learning environment within Failed to submit, or failed to submit on time FELE skill 3.4.2; 3.4.3 FPLS 4.10.b; 4.10.c; 4.10.d The student identifies all appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while ensuring compliance with appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning appropriate state and/or federal guidelines, legal requirements, and procedures for maintaining a safe learning environment for the well-being of all students while No attempt made (0 pts.)

-FELE & FPLS Standards TASK 1 RUBRIC Skill Exemplary Satisfactory Emerging Unsatisfactory Did not Submit FELE skill 3.5.1 FPLS 3.9.a; 3.9.d; 3.9.e; communicates in writing, all appropriate information to stakeholders regarding the revisions or communicates in writing, most information to stakeholders regarding the revisions or communicates in writing, some information to stakeholders regarding the revisions or changes to the School Safety not analyze and communicate in writing, information to stakeholders regarding the revisions or Failed to submit, or failed to submit on time FELE skill 3.1.4; 3.2.1; FPLS 3.8.a; 3.8.b; 3.8.c; 4.10.e steps in a change process that effectively facilitate implementation of new policies most appropriate steps in a change process that effectively facilitate implementation of new policies or procedures related to the school safety plan. steps in a change process that effectively facilitate implementation of new policies or procedures related to the school safety plan but omits some not select appropriate steps in a change process that effectively facilitate implementation of new policies or procedures related Failed to submit, or failed to submit on time FELE skill 3.2.2; 3.2.3 FPLS 3.7.a; 3.7.b; 3.7.e roles, responsibilities, practices and actions that promote a safe learning appropriate roles, responsibilities, practices, and actions that promote a safe learning environment within appropriate roles, responsibilities, practices, and actions that promote a safe learning environment within the school safety plan but omits some not identify appropriate roles, responsibilities, practices, and actions that promote a safe learning environment within Failed to submit, or failed to submit on time
+F FELE & FPLS Stand dards TASK 1 RUBK RIC Skill Exemplary Satisfactory Emerging Unsatisfactory Did not Submit FELE skill 3.5.1 FPLS 3.9.a; 3.9.d; 3.9.e; 3.9.f; 3.9.g communicates in writing, all appropriate information to stakeholders regarding the revisions or changes to the School Safety Plan. communicates in writing, most information to stakeholders regarding the revisions or changes to the School Safety Plan. communicates in writing, some information to stakeholders regarding the revisions or changes to the School Safety Plan but omits crucial information. changes to the School Safety Plan.
+Failed to submit, or failed to submit on time FELE skill 3.1.4; 3.2.1; FPLS 3.8.a; 3.8.b; 3.8.c; 4.10.e steps in a change process that effectively facilitate implementation of new policies most appropriate steps in a change process that effectively facilitate implementation of new policies or procedures related to the school safety steps in a change process that effectively facilitate implementation of new policies or procedures related to the school safety plan but omits some The student does not select appropriate steps in a change process that effectively facilitate implementation of new policies or procedures related to the school safety plan.
+Failed to submit, or failed to submit on time FELE skill 3.2.2; 3.2.3 FPLS 3.7.a; 3.7.b; 3.7.e appropriate roles, responsibilities, practices and actions that promote a safe learning environment appropriate roles, responsibilities, practices, and actions that promote a safe learning environment within the school safety appropriate roles, responsibilities, practices, and actions that promote a safe learning environment within the school safety plan but omits some not identify appropriate roles, responsibilities, practices, and actions that promote a safe learning environment within Failed to submit, or failed to submit on time